joshio1/joshio1.github.io/_posts/2023-12-29-how-to-enable-https-on-rails-application-deployed-using-kamal.md

   config.force_ssl = true
 ```

-## Step 4: Allow inbound HTTPS connections
+## Step 4: Allow Inbound HTTPS Connections

-- We need to also allow inbound HTTPS connections to our remote server.
-- To do this, create a firewall and allow inbound connections to port 80 and 443 into the remote server.
+- Create a firewall rule to allow inbound connections on ports 80 (HTTP) and 443 (HTTPS)

 ![](/assets/images/2023/12/image-1-1024x546.png)

-## Step 5: Add A record and CNAME in domain provider settings
+## Step 5: Configure DNS Records

-- We need to point our domain to the IP address of our remote server.
-- To do this, we will need to add the following records in the DNS settings of our domain provider (i.e. wherever we have purchased our domain from)
+- Point your domain to your remote server's IP address by adding DNS records in your domain provider's settings
-- We need to add an `A record` with `HOST` value of `@` and value will be the IP address of the remote server.
+- Add an `A record` with `HOST` value of `@` pointing to your server's IP address
-- We also need to add a `CNAME record` with `HOST` value of `www` and value will be the name of our `domain` ending with `.com`.
+- Add a `CNAME record` with `HOST` value of `www` pointing to your domain name (e.g., `example.com`)
-- Note that these settings might change based on your domain provider.
-Hence, please check with your domain provider.
-(Above settings are applicable for Namecheap which is where I have my domain from)
+- Note: These settings vary by provider.
+The above applies to Namecheap.

-## Step 6: Deploy using Kamal
+## Step 6: Deploy Your Application

-- Once we are done with all the configuration, it is time to deploy our changes to the remote server.
-- We will run these following commands:
+After completing all configuration, deploy your changes:

 ```bash
 kamal setup